Documentation Guidelines

 of the reST files.
 The names of these replacement characters are the same as used in HTML

-entities used to insert characters in HTML, e.g., ™ and are defined in the
+entities used to insert characters in HTML, e.g., \™

-as listed here:
+file doc/substitutions.txt as listed below:

 .. |br| raw:: html .. force a line break in HTML output (blank lines needed here)